LexouDuck/website/pages/maths/bnnn/index.md

 # Base-Neutral Number Notation

+This is a notation system for integers which I invented.

+This system is not based on additions of powers of an arbitrary radix, like a traditional number base (decimal being radix=10, hexadecimal is radix=16, binary is radix=2, etc).
+Instead, it is base on the idea of multiplication, and prime numbers.

+---

 ### The "why"

 I think we are lacking a number notation system which can indicate a number base in a non-ambiguous fashion.